hms-dbmi/scw/_posts/2015-11-04-differential-expression.md

 Gene identifiers
 ----------------
-Due to time constraints we will simply read in the gene names from a table
+Due to the reasons mentioned above, we will simply read in the map from Ensembl IDs to gene names from a saved table

 ```r
 load("gene_name_map.RData")